EJmpa/sorting_algorithms/README.md

-Sorting algoithms and Big O
+Sorting algoithms and Big O Project carried by Joshua Monday and Chukwuemeka Chukwu